SpeciesFileGroup/taxonworks_doc/faq/nomenclature.md

 Please follow the instruction in the Nomenclature Basics.

-## What is the word form for "arbitrary combination of letters"
+## What is the word form for "arbitrary combination of letters"?

 The word form is "noun in apposition"; etymology "arbitrary combination of letters"